Into Drakain

 Was I Successful?

-I personally believe that I was successful in meeting my personal goals.
+I personally believe that I followed through on my criteria.

 -